jimstav1996/virustotal-ioc-analysis/analysis.md

 ## 🧠 Conclusion

-The file is confirmed to be malicious based on multiple detection sources and associated indicators of compromise.
+The file was confirmed to be malicious based on multiple vendor detections, behavioral indicators, and associated network activity.
-This analysis demonstrates the use of VirusTotal and threat intelligence to support SOC investigation workflows.
+This analysis demonstrates how threat intelligence platforms like VirusTotal can support SOC analysts in malware triage and incident response workflows.